tobyweston/tempus-fugit-site/source/documentation/threading/misc/index.markdown

 {% endcodeblock %}

+If you'd rather just convert checked exceptions to `RuntimeException`, just use the 'wrapAsRuntimeException` method.
+Again, it will embed the originating exception so you won't loose the information.

-You can also catch any `Exception` and rethrow as a `RuntimeException` with the originating exception as the `cause`.
-The example below shows the anonymous `Callable` being created in the method `something`.
+The example below has the creation of the anonymous `Callable` class pushed into the method `something`.

 {% codeblock lang:java %}